Link by Link, Helping Us Find a Cure for Bipolar Disorder

 "I felt I had a choice," Guz said about moving forward and transforming her grief into something more positive.
 “I talked with others who lost children.
 I realized I can’t change the past, but I can change the future and how I handle this.
 I wanted to make a decision for my kids to overcome this, and to take a more proactive approach.

-"I started looking into charities, and found Prechter, and it was perfect for us.
-My mother in-law suffered from mental illness, so there is a genetic link in the family.
-I wanted to prevent it from happening to my other children, and grandchildren."
+"I started looking into charities, and found the Prechter Fund.
+My mother-in-law suffered from mental illness, so there is a genetic link in the family.
+I wanted to prevent it from happening to my other children, and future grandchildren."

 "I look for things that I like, and then I usually try to find pendants or something and put my own twist on it," Guz said of the jewelry designs.
-"There are different chains on things, and beautiful magnetic clasps that can be attached.
-It’s very versatile, like modular jewelry"
+"There are different chains, and beautiful magnetic clasps that can be attached.
+It’s very versatile, like modular jewelry."

 "It’s amazing to me when selling at a show, everyone has a story," she said.
 "People are starting to talk more about it.
-With more commercials and medications available, people are talking about it more.
-There’s still a stigma, but people are realizing it’s a legitimate illness, and I do have hope that there will be more attention given to it.
+There’s still a stigma, but people are realizing it’s a legitimate illness, and I do have hope that there will be more attention given to it."

-"The fund is doing amazing things and more groundbreaking research to make treatment more tailored for the individual by testing stem cells and finding what medications will work best.
+"The Prechter Fund is doing amazing things and more groundbreaking research to make treatment more tailored for the individual by testing stem cells and finding what medications will work best.
 Eventually, I think it will save lives."